bigbadcyborg/bigbadcyborg/README.md

 💬 Ask me about ... my stock market bot

-📫 How to reach me: ...
-PM here
+📫 How to reach me: ... www.linkedin.com/in/russell-sullivan

 ⚡ Fun fact: ...
 I can play the didgeridoo